 How Does One Connect RS232?

-With RS232 connections, the trick isn't so much landing wires; the trick is landing them knowing that they are connected correctly so troubleshooting the rest of the system is easier.
+With RS232 connections, the trick isn't so much landing wires; the trick is landing them knowing that they are connected correctly, making troubleshooting the rest of the system is easier.

 By Douglas Krantz